Listen to the podcast

 Eternity – Who are the closest people within your sphere of influence?
 How do you need to change to help them change?
 Write down their names and a few bullet points about what you need to do to better position yourself in a cooperative effort with the Lord to serve them.

 Reflection – What hinders you from finding adequate time thinking?
-Without becoming a legalist, how can you change this bad pattern in your life?
+Without becoming a legalist, how can you change this wrong pattern in your life?
 I changed by journaling.
 That may not be a good fit for you, but it worked for me.
 The process of writing forces me to stop and think.
-If you don’t learn to stop and think for adequate periods of time, you will be overcome by the active noise all around you.
+If you don’t learn to stop and think for adequate periods, you will be overcome by the active noise all around you.